zartre/blog-archive/2025/play-games/index.md

 game in a long time.
 There was also a little surprise at the end.
 And so I started exploring more games, especially indie games.

-The indie game scene right now is more vibrant than ever before.
+I like how gaming transports me into a different world.
+It allows me to forget all else for a while and just focus on the new world in front of me; it sets my mind free.

-I feel like I am ten years old again where almost every game I encounter simply looks fun.
+The indie game scene right now is more vibrant than ever before and it's a good time to start exploring.
+I feel like I am ten years old again when almost every game I encountered simply looked fun.

 Coincidentally, today I found a video titled
 '[Just Play Games on Weekends](https://youtu.be/CCufDroUlv0?si=VlZl3hRoyp0yAY6o)'